Lynette Yiadom-Boakye: Exhibitions

 Yiadom-Boakye has staged numerous solo exhibitions at museums and galleries internationally.
-Her solo shows include Any Number of Preoccupations (2010), The Studio Museum in Harlem, New York; Verses After Dusk (2015), Serpentine Galleries, London; A Passion To A Principle (2016), Kunsthalle Basel, Switzerland; Under-Song For a Cipher (2017), New Museum, New York; and Fly In League With The Night (2022-2023), Tate Britain, London.
+Her notable solo shows include Any Number of Preoccupations (2010), Studio Museum in Harlem, New York; Verses After Dusk (2015), Serpentine Galleries, London; A Passion To A Principle (2016), Kunsthalle Basel, Switzerland; Under-Song For a Cipher (2017), New Museum, New York; The Hilton Als Series: Lynette Yiadom-Boakye (2020), the Huntington Library, San Marino; and Fly In League With The Night (2022-2023), Tate Britain, London.

-She has also participated in a number of group shows and exhibitions, including the 55th Venice Biennale (2013), Sharjah Biennial (2015), 58th Venice Biennale (2019), and Afro-Atlantic Histories (2021-2022).
+She has also participated in a number of group shows and exhibitions, including the 55th Venice Biennale (2013); the Sharjah Biennial (2015); 58th Venice Biennale (2019), and Afro-Atlantic Histories (2021-2022).
+Yiadom-Boakye's work is included in several museum collections in the United States including the Carnegie Museum of Art, and the Pérez Art Museum Miami collection, and the picture King for an Hour was on view at the institution's long-term display for 2023.

 Awards

-Yiadom-Boakye has been widely hailed for her work, winning accolades including The Arts Foundation fellowship for painting (2006) and the Carnegie Prize (2018).
+Yiadom-Boakye has been widely hailed for her work, winning accolades including The Arts Foundation fellowship for painting (2006), the Pinchuk Foundation Future Generation Prize (2012), Next Generation Prize from the New Museum of Contemporary Art (2013), South Bank Sky Arts Award for Visual Art (2016) and the Carnegie Prize at 57th edition of Carnegie International (2018).
 She was also nominated for the Turner Prize (2013).